plumier/examples/readme.md

 * [first-class-entity-typeorm](first-class-entity-typeorm) contains example on how to use first class entity with TypeORM.

+* [generic-controller-typeorm](generic-controller-typeorm) contains example on how to create CRUD restful API by extending generic controller instead of using first class entity.

+* [custom-generic-controller-typeorm](custom-generic-controller-typeorm) contains example on how to use first class entity with custom generic controller.

 ### Data Access

 * [data-access-mongoose](data-access-mongoose) contains example on how to use Mongoose helper to access MongoDB database.